U.N. Council backs Iran nuclear deal but Tehran hardliners object

 SIGNAL TO CONGRESS

-In a message mainly aimed at sceptical voices in Congress and strong resistance from Israel, EU foreign ministers meeting in Brussels stressed that there was no better option available.
+In a message mainly aimed at skeptical voices in Congress and strong resistance from Israel, EU foreign ministers meeting in Brussels stressed that there was no better option available.

 "It is a balanced deal that means Iran won't get an atomic bomb," said French Foreign Minister Laurent Fabius.

+Congress now has 60 days to decide whether to approve or reject the deal.

-Samantha Power, the U.S. ambassador to the United Nations, appeared to try to address some of the concerns shared by congressional conservatives and some in the Middle East.
-The deal "doesn't change our profound concern about human rights violations committed by the Iranian government or about instability Iran fuels ... from its support for terrorist proxies to its repeated threats against Israel, its other destabilising activities in the region", she said.
+Power appeared to try to address some of the concerns shared by Congressional conservatives and some in the Middle East.
+The deal "doesn't change our profound concern about human rights violations committed by the Iranian government or about instability Iran fuels ... from its support for terrorist proxies to its repeated threats against Israel, its other destabilizing activities in the region", she said.

 Passage of the U.N. resolution triggers a complex set of coordinated steps agreed by Iran during nearly two years of talks with the powers.